AlePuglisi/limbed-robot-control/README.md

 - Make experiments on the real Hardware

 ### In the next episode:
-Because of the lack of a model-based rigorous control tuning, I took a different approach to the control of the robot leg.<br/>
-Also, to provide better insight into the algorithm performances, a different modeling approach based on DH is taken. <br/>
+Because of the lack of a model-based rigorous control tuning, I took a different approach.<br/> Also, to provide better insight into the algorithm performances, a different modeling of the leg based on DH is taken. <br/>
 With this model, I attempt to define new useful performance indices.

 Given the robot URDF: